User Review( vote)

 - In either situation the spring must be sized so it is in the centre-third of its flex range (i.e. rest state > fully collapsed) at the desired pressure.
 You can buy springs from the sprayer dealer or hardware supply.
 Try to maintain original length and diameter of the coil, while varying the diameter of the wire.

-- The regulator supply and return may be too small for the pump flow.
-Consult hose and fitting catalogues for flow capacities and lengths.
+- The valve supply and return may be too small for the pump flow.
+Consult hose and fitting catalogs for flow capacities and lengths.
 Re-size the hoses and fittings appropriately, and then adjust the regulator.

 - There may be kinks or sharp bends in in the supply and return lines.
 Re-route the hoses and/or fittings to avoid kinks and sharp bends, and then adjust the regulator.

-- The regulator may be too small for the pump flow.
-Consult a regulator catalogue for flow capacities and replace the regulator with an appropriate size.
+- The relief valve may be too small for the pump flow.
+Consult a regulator catalog for flow capacities and replace the regulator with an appropriate size.
 Calibrate the regulator spring and adjust.

-- Regulator valves have a ‘cracking’ pressure (that’s when the valve just starts to open).
+- Relief valves have a ‘cracking’ pressure (that’s when the valve just starts to open).
 Well-designed regulators have small pressure changes from ‘cracking’ to full flow.
-That information is in their catalogues.
+That information is in their catalogs.
 Poorly designed regulators have large pressure changes between these two ratings and these regulators should be avoided.